Move On When Ready Program

 How do I get my textbooks?
 How do I know which books to buy?

-Although Accel funding includes a book allowance, you will have to pay for your books in advance.
-The book funds less any fees owed to GPC will not be available until several months into the semester.
-You have a choice regarding when you buy your text books: you can get them before classes begin or you can wait until the first day you go to class.
-If you want to buy the books before class begins, email your instructor for a list of the required ISBN numbers.
+You have a choice regarding when you obtain your text books: you can get them before classes begin or you can wait until the first day you go to class.
+If you want to obtain books before class begins, take your signed schedule and MOWR bookstore agreement form to the bookstore during their regular business hours.
 If you wait until the first day of class, the required books will be listed on the syllabus for each class.
-Books can be purchased in a GPC bookstore or anywhere you can find the correct volume including online sources.
-However, allow enough time to receive your books if you are going to buy them from a source other than a GPC bookstore.
+Books can be obtained in a GPC bookstore.

 Can I drop or withdraw from a class?
 What’s the difference?